nayakpriyam/TenProbsInChE/README.md

 * Simultaneous differential and algebraic equations (DAE)

 ## What is this repository?
-This repository introduces the solution to the collection of ten problems (in brief TenProbsInChE) using Python, Fortran and Matlab.
+This repository introduces the solution to the collection of ten problems (in brief TenProbsInChE) using OpenModelica.